 School Caretakers', Cleaners' and Canteen Staff Collective Agreement

-On 26 April 2018, the parties agreed to a variation to take into account the changes to the Minimum Wage Rate that increased to $16.50 from 1 April 2018.
+On 25 March 2019, the parties agreed to a variation to take into account the changes to the Minimum Wage Rate that increased to $17.70 from 1 April 2019.
 These changes have been incorporated into this webpage.
-The affected pay scales relate to cleaners and canteen workers (clause 2.2.1(b)), and supervisor cleaners (clause 4.1A).
-There have been consequential changes to the scale for supervisor grade 1 and grade 2 caretakers (clause 4.1B) but these have not affected the rates payable.

 Licensing Criteria Cover